Varminting for Small Game

 Don’t think you need an expensive or highly specialized rifle for varmints.
 The bolt action, single-shot .22 rimfire rifle you received as a youngster for your birthday or Christmas present will serve you well, but you must accept the limits imposed the .22 rimfire cartridge.
 You may need nothing more for the pasture or land where you customarily shoot at pests.
 If your targets present at greater distances, you may opt for something a bit more powerful.
 My bolt action Ruger M77/22M is a .22 Magnum that extends my limit, compared to .22 Long Rifle ammunition.

 The terrain in which we shoot or hunt is as varied as the nation in which we live.
 It could be dense woodlands or endless plains, desert or pasture, sagebrush or swampland.
 The environment in which we do our varminting will dictate, to some extent, the choices we make for cartridges and optics.
-If the terrain varies, choose a scope with versatility.
+If the terrain and distances vary, choose a variable power scope for its versatility.
 If your favorite area is characterized by heavy, dense vegetation and most of your shots are taken at relatively close range from the standing position, choose an optic with lower magnification or rely on a receiver sight.

 Any accurate rifle/cartridge combination can be used as a varminter.
 Years ago, when I lived in the Northeast, I occasionally used a scoped .30-’06 bolt action rifle for woodchuck in Upstate New York, because the cartridge is versatile and served well as my whitetail deer rifle, so I used it for varmints in the off-season.
 Admittedly, it was an impractical choice (overkill – my lovely wife would describe this as the equivalent of striking a fly with a sledgehammer) and it proved too loud and concussive for many of the dairy farms where we often found our woodchuck or groundhog population.

-My first dedicated varmint rifle was a Remington Model 788 bolt action purchased in late 1967.
-It was chambered for the .22-250 cartridge.
+My first dedicated varmint rifle was a Remington Model 788 bolt action rifle, chambered for the .22-250 and purchased in late 1967.
 Despite being a plain (one might say “homely”) rifle, it was affordably priced and every bit as accurate as rifles costing much more.
-It was topped with a Weaver K10 scope (10X) and a good number of woodchuck fell to that rifle.
+I topped it with a Weaver K10 scope (10X) and a good number of woodchuck fell to that rifle.

-Within a year, my .22-250 was followed by a Sako L461 “Vixen” with heavy barrel, chambered for the .222 Remington cartridge, purchased in late 1968.
+Within a year, my .22-250 was followed by the purchase of a Sako L461 “Vixen” with heavy barrel, chambered for the .222 Remington cartridge, purchased in late 1968.
 I initially topped it with a Redfield 12X scope.
 It was a well-crafted, impressively accurate rifle, and it was the first for which I handloaded ammunition.
-Other varmint rifles followed in what seems a rapid succession.
+Other varmint rifles followed in what now seems a rapid succession.

 In the past five decades, I’ve cycled through a great many rifles and sidearms.
 I relocated to southern California in 1972, purchased and regularly visited a small property in southwestern Colorado in 1980, and 18-19 years ago my family and I moved to the Pacific Northwest.
 Throughout, I’ve taken particular delight in assembling my own ammunition and testing it for accuracy in an ongoing process of load development.

-There are rifles you swear by and others you swear at, but varmint cartridges that have performed well for me over time include the .22 Hornet, .221, Fireball, .222 Remington, .223 Remington, .22-250 Rem., .225 Winchester, and others.
-I won’t dwell on cartridges like the .219 Donaldson Wasp or the .218 Bee because I no longer own those rifles and the current generation of shooters hasn’t voiced an interest in them.
+There are rifles you swear by and others you swear at, but varmint cartridges that have performed well for me over time include the .22 Hornet, .221, Fireball, .222 Remington, .223 Remington, .22-250 Rem., and others.
+I won’t dwell on cartridges like the .219 Donaldson Wasp, the .218 Bee or .225 Winchester because I no longer own those rifles and the current generation of shooters hasn’t voiced an interest in them.

-I do not overlook smaller or larger bullet diameters as good choices, such as the .204 Ruger, .243 Winchester, 6mmBR, .250-3000, .257 Roberts or .25-’06, but I hope to limit this discussion to .22 centerfire cartridges because they provide good performance at acceptable noise levels, and components are more affordable for this bullet diameter.
+I do not overlook smaller or larger bullet diameters as good choices, such as the .204 Ruger, .243 Winchester, 6mmBR, .250-3000, .257 Roberts or .25-’06, but I hope to limit this discussion to .22 centerfire and rimfire cartridges because they provide efficient performance at acceptable noise levels, and centerfire components are more affordable for this bullet diameter.
 The shooter gets “more bang for the buck” with .22 varmint cartridges and many of the rifles chambered for them.

-You may want to consider hearing protection.
+You should seriously consider hearing protection.
 If you and a colleague are working together, do not stand or sit where muzzle blast may damage your hearing.
-Hearing damage may be a singular event or a cumulative effect but, speaking as one who wears hearing aids, I suggest you take every precaution and protect your hearing.
+Hearing damage may be a singular event or a cumulative effect but, speaking as one who wears bilateral hearing aids, I suggest you take every precaution and protect your hearing.